What is it?

 - Bloody or foul-smelling drainage from around the anus.

-How is a rectal fistula managed?
+How is a rectal fistula treated?

 When should I contact my care team?